core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 ## Version -02 to -03 ## {#sec-02-03}

 * Clarifications on transporting EDHOC message_3 in the CoAP payload.

+* At most one simultaneous outstanding interaction as an EDHOC + OSCORE request with the same server for the same session with connection identifier C_R.

 * The EDHOC option is removed from the EDHOC + OSCORE request after processing the EDHOC data.